tmorg46/stata_shortcuts/README.md

 line one is a ready-to-go global macro of state and territory strings for Stata. the rest of the file is some example code with stuff to look out for.

+- split_merge_append_template:
+use this technique when you're trying to merge huge datasets that your computer can't handle in one step.

 - template_01_firstthing:
 a template for the do-files I write in my project organization strategy